thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Demo account

 All ThingsBoard installations are equipped with a demo account that simplifies the first user experience.
-This demo account contains several pre-provisioned devices, dashboards, rules, and plugins installed.
+This demo account contains several pre-provisioned devices, dashboards, and rule chains installed.
 Please note that you are free to delete this account in the production deployment.

 You can use ThingsBoard device emulators to simulate real-life devices and play-around with server-side APIs, data visualization, and processing logic.